Amin-16/nyc-taxi-data-pipeline/Readme.md

 ## Setup & running

-for full setup instructions, how to run the pipeline end-to-end, and how to recover from common failure scenarios.
+for full setup instructions, how to run the pipeline end-to-end, and how to recover from common failure scenarios refer to docs/runbook.md

 **Prerequisites:** Azure subscription, Azure CLI, an Azure Databricks workspace, ADF, Event Hubs, Synapse, and Power BI Desktop.